kuhanw/seq2seq/README.md

   - <s>Clean up text preprocessing code</s>

 ### References and Readings

+These are some of the tutorials and implementations of seq2seq that I found most useful.

 - https://github.com/ematvey/tensorflow-seq2seq-tutorials, these jupyter notebooks are what got me started when I was starting from zero and did not know much about Tensorflow or seq2seq.
 Note the final advance notebook with attention is using the old Tensorflow 1.0 API.
 - A more fleshed out and advance implementation in Tensorflow 1.3 which I based my implementation on.
 Reverse engineering this code really helped me understand the core mechanics and syntax of Tensorflow, https://github.com/JayParks/tf-seq2seq.